voronind/vk/docs/contribution.rst

       - Password from the VK account.
 For rare tests, you can use your account, otherwise we recommend to register a test one
       - \-

+    * - VK_GROUP_IDS
+      - IDs of communities in which you have admin rights
+      - Create *N* your communities, copy their IDs and pass it to env var as comma-separated list

 Logging